Warner, Oklahoma

 Warner is a town in Muskogee County, Oklahoma, United States.
-The population was 1,641 at the 2010 census, an increase of 14.8 percent over the figure of 1,430 recorded in 2000.
+The population was 1,593 at the 2020 census.
 The town is home to one of the two Connors State College campuses.

 History

-The present town of Warner was formed from two communities, Bennett and Hereford, that formerly existed in the southern part of the Cherokee Nation's Canadian District.
+The present town of Warner was formed from two communities, Bennett and Hereford, that had existed in the southern part of the Cherokee Nation's Canadian District.
 Bennett, about 3 mi southeast of Warner, had a post office between 1895 and 1904.
 Hereford was located on the site of present-day Warner.
 It was established in 1903 and renamed Warner in 1905.

-The Muskogee Southern Railroad (quickly acquired by the Midland Valley Railroad) built through town in the 1902-1903 timeframe.
-The town briefly became a connection point when it got another rail line to Webbers Falls, Oklahoma in 1911, this one courtesy of the Webbers Falls, Shawnee and Western Railroad.
+The Muskogee Southern Railroad (quickly acquired by the Midland Valley Railroad) was built through town in the 1902-1903 timeframe.
+The town briefly became a connection point when it got another rail line to Webbers Falls in 1911, this one courtesy of the Webbers Falls, Shawnee and Western Railroad.
 But that railway ceased operations in 1914, was reorganized as the Webbers Falls Railroad in 1916, and was dismantled by 1918.

 Connors State Agricultural College was founded in Warner in 1908.
 A second campus in Muskogee was added later.
 The school was renamed Connors State College in 2001.
 It is now the town's largest employer.